 What are mental health therapists called?

-Mental health services include a wide range of professions, including psychiatrists, clinical psychologists, licensed mental health counselors (LMHCs), licensed clinical social workers (LCSWs), licensed marriage and family therapists (LMFTs), mental health nurses practitioners, and pastoral counselors.
+Mental health services include a wide range of professions, including psychiatrists, clinical psychologists, licensed mental health counselors (LMHCs), licensed clinical social workers (LCSWs), licensed marriage and family therapists (LMFTs), mental health nurses practitioners, pastoral counselors, and you also have an option for a completely different approach such as integrative psychiatry.
 Generally, you call a mental health professional by their degree and the type of therapy they provide.

 What does it take to become a mental health therapist?